Christina Broom

 Christina Broom (née Livingston; 28 December 1862 – 5 June 1939) was a Scottish photographer, credited as "the UK's first female press photographer".

-History
+Early life

-Broom's parents were Scottish though she was born at 8 King's Road, Chelsea, London, the seventh of eight children.
+Christina Livingston was born on 28 December 1862 at 8 King's Road, Chelsea, London, the seventh of eight children of Scottish parents.
 Her father was Alexander Livingston (1812–1875), a master bootmaker and her mother Margaret Fair (1826–1884).
 She married Albert Edward Broom (1864–1912) in 1889.
 They had a daughter Winifred Margaret, born 7 August 1890 born at their home in Napier Avenue, Fulham.
 In 1903, following the failure of the family ironmongery business and other business ventures, perhaps as Albert had been injured in a cricket match, with damage to the bone in his shin in 1896, which did not heal, they opened a stationery shop in Streatham which also closed.